-\paragraph{Safety CoT.} As described in Sec.~\ref{sec:misbench_pipeline}, the MIS training set is filtered based on safety risks identified in text instructions.
-In the visual domain, this includes not only inherently unsafe images but also complex cases where unsafe intent arises from the relationship between two otherwise safe images.
-This type of construction is enabled by multi-image inputs, in contrast to prior SFT methods that rely only on simple unsafe elements.
-In Sec.~\ref{sec2:findings}, we show that incorporating visual reasoning into SFT labels improves performance on both general and challenging safety-related tasks.
-Given our multi-image setting, an ideal model should first understand the image content, reason about the unsafe intent based on the relationships between the images and the text, and then provide a safe response.
-To support this process, we design a safety CoT prompt to guide InternVL2.5-78B in generating responses that reflect both visual perception and reasoning.
-The full prompt is provided in Appendix~\ref{appendix:prompt_label}.
+\paragraph{Safety CoT.} As described in Sec.~\ref{sec:misbench_pipeline}, the MIS training set is filtered based on safety risks in text instructions.
+In the visual domain, this includes not only unsafe images but also cases where unsafe intent arises from the interaction of two otherwise safe images, a construction enabled by multi-image inputs and absent in prior SFT approaches.
+In Sec.~\ref{sec2:findings}, we show that adding visual reasoning to SFT labels improves performance on both general and safety-critical tasks.
+In the multi-image setting, an ideal model should comprehend the visual content, reason about unsafe intent from image–text relationships, and then provide a safe response.
+To support this, we design a safety CoT prompt that guides InternVL2.5-78B to generate responses integrating visual perception and reasoning.

 Finally, we get 4k samples for the training set, 1675 for MIS-easy, and 510 for MIS-hard.
-In addition, 100 test samples are used for real image retrieval.
-Specifically, 200 images from the LAION-2B-en-research-safe dataset \citep{schuhmann2022laion} are matched with objects and paired with text instructions to form the MIS-real subset.
-We provide a detailed illustration of the entire pipeline in Appendix \ref{appendix:pipe_steps}.
+In addition, 100 samples are used for real image retrieval.
+Specifically, 200 images from the LAION-2B-en-research-safe dataset \citep{schuhmann2022laion} are matched with objects and paired with text instructions to form the MIS-real.
+We provide a detailed illustration of the pipeline in Appendix \ref{appendix:pipe_steps}.